Home Initiative

 Pros

 • For similar performance, most diesels are roughly 30–40% better than petrol in terms of consumption, e.g. you might go 130–140 miles when the same amount of petrol would go 100 miles.
-Thus, many diesel cars can travel more than, say, 600 miles on a tank of fuel.
+Thus, many diesel cars can travel more than 600–700 miles on a tank of fuel.
 Even some fairly big diesel cars consume the same or less than a small, efficient petrol car if the engine is a modern design.
 Diesel CO2 emissions are also lower than petrol over a given distance, but proportionately by not quite as much as the reduction in consumption.

 • Modern diesels are quieter and produce less vibration than older ones, and except when idling it is difficult to tell the difference from petrol.
-The use of turbo-charging means that modern diesels can also have good acceleration.
+The use of turbo-charging means that modern diesels also have good acceleration.

 • As fuel prices rise, diesels have become more popular, and the higher initial price can be at least partly offset by higher resale value.